AhmedThahir/uni-notes/docs/Economics/Microeconomics/09_Policies.md

 # Policies

-Method to affect consumer behavior
+Policy: Method to affect consumer behavior

+## Government

+Government Intervention:
+- Sometimes, govt may not be satisfied with the market outcome
+- great where market is *not* perfectly competitive

 ## The Impossible Trinity